A longtime friend runs an online magazine in central California, which has a huge agricultural and farming demographic.

 A few years ago she asked me to write a humor column, so I did, and I wanted to target it for that audience.
 Below is my first submission, but before that is the introduction we decided on for her readers.

-Dave lives in San Francisco California and runs what some people call a “humor blog,” although not everyone agrees on that assessment.
-He has ties to the Kings River area because he stole one of their women about twenty years ago and refuses to give her back.
+Dave lives in San Francisco, California and runs what some people call a “humor blog,” although not everyone agrees on that assessment.
+He has ties to the Kings River area because he stole one of their women over twenty years ago and refuses to give her back.

 An Interview With Area Cow, Mooble Hoofer.